dperyel/infinite-scroll/README.md

  * Cover the presentational components and hooks by unit tests.

  * Thresholds could be calculated based on the viewport size

- * `withLoadedData` HOC should be a fatory which triggers the data adaptors to a known interface.
-We should be able use any image API other words.